-If your motion requires 60 minutes of hearing time, the moving party is required to send the Judicial Assistant, a cover letter with a copy of the Motion, indicating to the Judge how much hearing time they are requesting.
+If your motion requires 60 minutes or more of hearing time, the moving party is required to send the Judicial Assistant, a cover letter with a copy of the Motion, indicating to the Judge how much hearing time they are requesting.
 Upon Judge Rowe's review, she will then determine how much time will be allotted for said Motion.
-Please be advised that lengthy motions are put on a trial docket with a calendar call date and time to be provided to the parties, via Court Order.
+Please be advised that lengthy motions may be put on a trial docket with a calendar call date and time to be provided to the parties, via Court Order.

 Appearance at Non-Evidentiary Hearings by Telephone

 Courtcall.com is the service provider used for the purposes of scheduling and appearing at a non-evidentiary hearing via telephone.
 Please be advised the Court does not set the fees imposed by CourtCall and the Court has no control over same.
 If you wish to appear at a hearing via telephone, you will be required to pay CourtCall's service fee/charge.